presnick/ProgramsInformationPeople/_sources/Assignments/ps5.rst

    :language: python
    :autograde: unittest

    **2.** We've given you another data file in this problem.
 It's called ``timely_file.txt``.
 Write code to figure out which is the most common word in the file.
+Do not hard code!
 Save the string that is most common word in the file in the variable ``abc``.
 (Hint: there was a problem on last week's problem set that is very similar to this one.)

    ~~~~
    # Write code here!